kioku/claudiu-ivan.com/astro/src/content/writing/search-dsl/index.md

 const map = <T, U>(parser: Parser<T>, fn: (value: T) => U): Parser<U> => (input) => { ... };
 ```

 We start with simple parsers (like `lit` and `word`) and combine them using combinators like `seq`, `alt`, and `many` to build increasingly complex parsers.
-The `map` combinator is crucial for transforming the raw parsed strings into a more structured representation – our Abstract Syntax Tree.
+The `map` combinator is important for transforming the raw parsed strings into a more structured representation – our Abstract Syntax Tree.
 This recursive nature of building complex structures from simpler ones is a hallmark of functional programming.

 Composition is amazing.
 It's remarkable what unexpected elegance emerges from combining simple elements.
 In this simplicity lies the beauty of parser combinators.